Sree191031/AWS_Nanodegree_Project_2/README.md

 We apply different data augmentation methods for training dataset and validation dataset.
 For training dataset, we apply data augmentation methods in the following order: resize to [256, 256], randomly rotate 45 degree, randomly crop the image to [224, 224]; for the validation dataset, we apply data augmentation methods in the following order: resize to [256, 256], crop the image to [224, 224] from the center.
 Finally, we ﬂip the image horizontally and randomly.
 For all neural network architectures we use, we follow the standard of ImageNet training.<br />

 **Step 2 : Models**<br />
-I have used four well-known neural network architectures for this project, which are **AlexNet, GoogLeNet, VGG-16 w/o BN and ResNet18.**<br />
+I have used four well-known neural network architectures for this project, which are **AlexNet, VGG-16 w/o BN and ResNet18.**<br />